sthagen/versioalueet/docs/api.md

-# Command Line API
+# Application Programming Interface (API)

-Use the python help command to learn about the API.
+Please see below examples and use the python help command to learn about the API.

 ## Example